 Before you learn how to create one, begin with the practice of going through 100s of resumes before drafting your job application.
 List out the best you find in each of them and then download one of the templates in this article.

-The first step is to choose a template based on your experience levels and certifications.
-If you are good at designing, you can play with colors in any template you choose.
+The first step is to choose a high school student resume based on your experience levels and certifications.
+If the high school student are good at designing, you can play with colors in any template you choose.
 When you choose a template, ensure that you have three versions of it – Word, PDF, and Photoshop.
 Word is to edit your resume.
-PDF is to send your resume and Photoshop is to design it better.
+PDF is to send your resume templates and Photoshop is to design it better.

-The second step is to highlight what you know under each section including education, extracurricular activity, awards, and skills.
+The second step is to highlight what you know under each section including education, extracurricular activity, awards, and skills for the job you want.
 In this step, it is absolutely fine to include 2-3 points.
 Include a personal statement from your heart so there are no data inconsistencies when you meet the recruiter.
 Never include a section for weaknesses.
 Instead, you may add a specific instance when you have acted well and took over the challenge based on your leadership ability or problem-solving skill.
-It is a good idea to include references at the end whether or not you have work experience.
+It is a good idea to include references at the end whether or not you have work experience for the job you want.

-The third step is to go through samples and templates available on various job portals to add new information to your resume.
-This is going to be an exciting phase where you tend to learn enough about the industry and what the University/recruiter is expecting from you.
+The third step is to go through samples and templates available on various education job portals to add new information such as your contact information to your resume.
+This is going to be an exciting phase where you tend to learn enough about the industry and what the University/recruiter is expecting from you for the job you’re applying for.

 The final step is to proofread your resume.
 This is the most important step that is often skipped by applicants.
 Go through the information and ensure factual correctness followed by grammatical corrections.